X16Community/x16-smc/README.md

 The -U option performs a memory operation. "-U flash:w:filename:i" writes to flash memory. "-U lfuse:w:0xF1:m" writes the low fuse value.

-Please note that some fuse settings may "brick" the ATtiny861, and resetting requires equipment for high voltage programming.
+Please note that some fuse settings may cause the ATtiny861 not to respond.
+Resetting might require equipment for high voltage programming.
 Be careful if you choose not to use the recommended values.

 The Arduino IDE also uses avrdude in the background.
 If you have installed the IDE can use it to program the SMC, you may enable verbose output and see what parameters are used by the IDE when it starts avrdude.

-From SMC firmware verision 47.2.3 it is also possible to update the firmware from within the system.
-Use the file build/bootloader.hex if you try this option.

 # I2C API